leto1210/z390-Hack/Software.md

 ---
 Setup for a iMac 19,1 with OpenCore v057

-Catalina version 10.15.4 for AMD Vega native support
+Catalina version 10.15.4 with AMD Vega native support

 * Jump to [Explain ACPI](./config_explain_ACPI.md)
 * Jump to [Explain BOOT](./config_explain_BOOT.md)